A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Proposed Framework

 \subsection{Models}

-To develop a robust framework, we evaluated four state-of-the-art deep learning models for semantic segmentation: the original U-Net, UNet++, DeepLabV3+, and Swin-UNet.
+We benchmarked four state‑of‑the‑art architectures for two‑dimensional semantic segmentation—U‑Net, UNet++, DeepLabV3+, and Swin‑UNet—and, for comparison, the one‑dimensional PhaseNet model originally developed for tectonic event detection and phase picking.
+Each 2‑D network was taken from its reference implementation and then iteratively downsized by pruning filters or encoder–decoder blocks until the first noticeable drop in validation accuracy; the resulting “compact” variants retain full performance while lowering memory demand and reducing the risk of overfitting.
+PhaseNet, which is already lightweight, was treated in the opposite way: convolutional channels were progressively added until its accuracy plateaued.
+We aimed to provide an upper bound on what 1‑D segmentation can achieve for volcano‑seismic data and a fair baseline against the 2‑D approaches evaluated in this study.

-The original U-Net architecture \cite{2015ronnenberg} was originally designed for biomedical image segmentation.
-It comprises an encoder-decoder structure with skip connections that allow for the preservation of spatial information, enabling precise localization while simultaneously capturing context.
+The original U-Net architecture \cite{2015ronnenberg} was initially developed for biomedical image segmentation.
+It comprises an encoder-decoder structure with skip connections that preserve spatial information, enabling precise localization while simultaneously capturing contextual information.
+In our implementation, we set the initial number of features at 16 and a depth of 5 encoder/decoder levels, resulting in a total of 7,778,406 trainable parameters.

-An extension of the U-Net model, UNet++ \cite{Zhou2018} introduces nested skip pathways to improve feature propagation and enhance semantic segmentation accuracy.
-UNet++ refines the segmentation outputs at various levels of the network.
-This architecture not only helps in capturing fine details but also aids in mitigating the vanishing gradient problem, leading to better performance on complex segmentation scenarios.
+An extension of the U-Net model, UNet++ \cite{Zhou2018} introduces nested skip pathways to improve feature propagation and enhance segmentation accuracy.
+UNet++ refines the segmentation outputs at various levels of the network, capturing fine details and mitigating the vanishing gradient problem, thus achieving better performance in complex segmentation scenarios.
+We used the EfficientNet-B1 encoder with a depth of 3 encoder/decoder levels and set the decoder channels' sizes to [64, 32, 16], resulting in 7,116,710 trainable parameters.

-DeepLabV3+ \cite{Chen2018} builds upon the DeepLabV3 framework \cite{2016Chen} by adding a decoder module to refine the segmentation results.
-Different from UNet, its architecture is based on spatial pyramid pooling, and uses atrous convolutions to capture multi-scale contextual information.
-This model is particularly effective at segmenting objects at different scales and has been widely adopted in various segmentation challenges due to its robustness and efficiency.
+DeepLabV3+ \cite{Chen2018} builds upon the DeepLabV3 framework \cite{2016Chen} by incorporating a decoder module to refine segmentation results.
+Unlike U-Net, it employs spatial pyramid pooling and atrous convolutions to capture multi-scale contextual information.
+This approach is particularly effective for segmenting objects at different scales and has been widely adopted for its robustness and efficiency.
+In our implementation, we used the MobileNetV2 encoder as backbone with a depth of 5 and a decoder channel size of 128.
+The total number of trainable parameters was 3,204,694, making it the smallest model we tested.